 Everything about California condors is mega jumbo.
 Their bodies reach 4 to 5 feet long.
 Their wingspan can stretch 10 feet from wingtip to wingtip.
 They soar up to a cloud-piercing 15,000 feet, almost 3 miles up.
 They’ve been clocked flying at 56 mph and sometimes fly 160 miles in a day in search of carrion.
 They live 60 years in the wild.

-The giraffes in Urban Jungle are one of the top animals at San Diego Zoo because they’re startlingly HUGE.
-Even if you’ve seen giraffes before, this exhibit is unique because you and the giraffes are standing at the same level.
+The giraffes and rhinos in Urban Jungle are some of the top animals at San Diego Zoo because they’re startlingly HUGE.
+Even if you’ve seen these animals before, this area is unique because they are standing at the same level as you.

 We humans have a hard time grasping just how big they are in comparison to us.
-Feeding them brings their enormous heads down to our level where we can look them in the eye and say, “WOW”.
+Feeding them brings their enormous heads where we can look them in the eye and say, “WOW”.

-If you cannot get to the Zoo in time for the giraffe feedings, go to the Urban Jungle to see these graceful giants anyway.
-They’re still impressively large.
+If you cannot get to the Zoo in time for the giraffe and rhino feedings, go to the Urban Jungle to see these beautiful behemoths anyway.

 #11 Capture Koala Cuteness in Australian Outback